valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Need for detailed visual instructions
 - Level of confidence in verifying the accuracy of the information

+ChatGPT and Google are both tools that can be used to assist in learning, but should not be depended on for everything.
+If I have a time-sensitive, complex problem that needs a succinct response, I will most likely use ChatGPT.
+Google provides another option if visuals/videos are needed to work through a problem.
+I have every confidence in myself that I am able to verify accuracy, and if something doesn't look right in ChatGPT, I have no problems in checking other sources for corroboration.

 ---

 ### 6. **Final Reflection**